koalateadev/android-templates/setup/retrofit.md

 ## Best Practices

-1. ✅ Use suspend functions with Coroutines
+- Use suspend functions with Coroutines
-2. ✅ Handle errors gracefully with sealed classes
+- Handle errors with sealed classes
-3. ✅ Use Repository pattern for data access
+- Use Repository pattern for data access
-4. ✅ Implement request/response interceptors
+- Implement interceptors for cross-cutting concerns
-5. ✅ Use proper timeouts
+- Set appropriate timeouts
-6. ✅ Cache responses when appropriate
+- Cache responses when appropriate
-7. ✅ Use TypeConverters for custom types
-8. ✅ Keep API interface clean and focused
+- Keep API interface focused

 ## Resources